genderdoog/doppelganger/README.md

 ## Contributing

-If you are able to decipher my work, contributions are welcome!
+If you are able to somehow decipher my work, contributions are welcome!

 1. Fork the repository and create a new branch for your changes.
 2. Submit a pull request with a clear description of your changes.